 The review process

-The Minister for the Environment, the Hon Sussan Ley MP, has appointed an independent reviewer to undertake the review.
-The Reviewer, Professor Graeme Samuel AC, is supported by an Expert Panel and will draw on other technical expertise as needed.
+The Minister for the Environment, the Hon Sussan Ley MP, appointed an independent reviewer to undertake the review.
+The Reviewer, Professor Graeme Samuel AC, was supported by an Expert Panel and drew on other technical expertise as needed.

 - a written submission at key points, or

-- general comments about the EPBC Act at any time.
+- general comments about the EPBC Act until the Interim Report was released.

-Key milestones in the review process, including opportunities to get involved, are shown in the timeline to the right.
-Following the release of the final report, the government will consider the report and publicly respond.
+Key milestones in the review process are shown in the timeline to the right.

 The Reviewer and Expert Panel

-The review is being undertaken by Professor Graeme Samuel AC, with specialist expertise in public policy in economic reform and regulation.
+The review was undertaken by Professor Graeme Samuel AC, with specialist expertise in public policy in economic reform and regulation.

-Professor Samuel will be supported by an Expert Panel who bring expertise and experience in industry, environmental law, agriculture and Indigenous culture and heritage.
-Professor Samuel will draw on other technical expertise as required.
+Professor Samuel was supported by an Expert Panel who brought expertise and experience in industry, environmental law, agriculture and Indigenous culture and heritage.
+Professor Samuel drew on other technical expertise as required.

 Terms of reference

-The Minister for the Environment, the Hon Sussan Ley MP, has set Terms of reference that define the scope and timing of the review.
+The Minister for the Environment, the Hon Sussan Ley MP, set Terms of reference that defined the scope and timing of the review.

-The review will examine the operation of the Act and the extent to which its objects have been achieved.
-The Reviewer will provide a report to the Minister for the Environment within 12 months of the commencement of the review.
+The review examined the operation of the Act and the extent to which its objects had been achieved.